 I have been a writer for as long as I can remember, and a professional one for over 10 years.
-I have written for many different types of publications including magazines like Sun Valley Magazine, SVPN, Backpacker, Bitch, and The Source; newspapers including Boise Weekly, Idaho Press, The Weekly Sun, and Mountain Express; websites for businesses and companies; and websites like Matador Network and Visit Sun Valley.
+As a freelance writer, I have written for many different types of publications including magazines like Sun Valley Magazine, SVPN, Backpacker, Bitch, and The Source; newspapers including Boise Weekly, Idaho Press, The Weekly Sun, and Mountain Express; websites for businesses and companies; and websites like Matador Network and Visit Sun Valley.
 While I have written about most topics (food, architecture and design, sports) my passion is the outdoors and my favorite pieces I've written are ones based on my own passions.

 SMALL TOWN DATING (IF YOU CAN EVEN CALL IT THAT)

 Sadly, these exact words have been spoken often of a new girl in my small, mountain town.
 Whether said amongst girls trying to explain why so many men who have never shown interest in them are suddenly flocking to this girl’s side or among men trying to stake a claim, having a new person in town who is single is impactful enough in a small social scene for people to use words usually reserved for hungry predators.
 Here are a few other things often said about dating in my small, mountain town:

 SUN VALLEY: IF YOU LIVED HERE, YOU'D BE HOMELESS BY NOW

 Sun Valley has a bad habit of making the news for all the wrong reasons, like having one of the nation’s highest COVID infection rates circa March 2020 or being the home of notorious Army deserter Bowe Bergdahl.
 This summer, that reason was workforce housing, or lack thereof.

 LIKE A DOLL’S EYES: SUN VALLEY, IDAHO’S BEST SKI CREW YOU’VE NEVER HEARD OF